 - The cost of temporary transportation while your vehicle is not usable

 - The cost of transportation to and from medical appointments

-Your lawyer will fight for compensation in response to every loss that has come from your garbage truck accident, including losses stemming from the loss of a loved one.
+Your lawyer will fight for compensation in response to every loss from your garbage truck accident, including losses from losing a loved one.